seldonian-framework/Tutorials/_tutorials/science_GPA_tutorial.md

     </figure>
 </div>
 <p>
 While the QSA requires the most samples to return a solution and to achieve optimal accuracy, it is the only model that always satisfies the fairness constraints regardless of the number of samples.
 We observe the same general trends for the QSA here that Thomas et al. (2019) saw for all five fairness constraints.
 Our QSA models require slightly fewer data points than theirs to achieve optimal performance and a solution rate of 1.0.
-This is likely due to the difference in candidate selection.
+This is likely due to the difference in the optimization strategies for candidate selection.
 We used gradient descent, whereas Thomas et al. (2019) used black box optimization.
 Both methods are equally valid.
 In fact, any algorithm is valid for candidate selection (that is, it will not cause the algorithm to violate its safety guarantee) as long as it does not use any of the safety data.
 </p>
 <p>
 The largest differences between our experiments and those done by Thomas et al. are in the Fairlearn results.
 The newer Fairlearn models that we ran achieve near-optimal accuracy with almost any amount of data.
 The older Fairlearn models never reached optimal accuracy in the experiments performed by Thomas et al. The Fairlearn API has changed considerably since Thomas et al. used it, and more fairness constraints can be included in their models.
 That being said, their models continue to violate the fairness constraints.
-In particular, the disparate impact constraint is violated over the entire range of sample sizes considered.
+In particular, the disparate impact constraint is violated with high probability over the most of the sample sizes considered.
 This is not surprising given that the Fairlearn models do not have a safety test; their models make no guarantee that they will not violate the constraints on unseen data.
 </p>